 Enjoy Free Events and Festivals

 The delightful camel and horse races are not the only free events that you can enjoy in Dubai.
 Check Time Out Dubai and to see what is happening during the time of your visit.
 Music festivals, art festivals, and events catered to a family audience occur frequently in Dubai and are a fun way to enjoy the city without spending any money.
-Whether you are travelling to Dubai with kids, as a couple or solo, you will find an event to suit.

 Find Cheap Flights to Dubai